The Wall Street Banker Behind Litquidity On The Business Of Memes, Robinhood Trading Phenomenon And More

 “I don’t think it’s a fad, but I think there’s definitely a lot more people in the market than there will be when we get a sense of normalcy.”

-Litquidity's Twist On The Finance Newsletter: In positioning his account for the future, Litquidity’s founder said he’s looking to educate investors and Wall Street professionals who are passionate about finance about trends, as well as to demistify market unknowns.
+Litquidity's Twist On The Finance Newsletter: In positioning his account for the future, Litquidity’s founder said he’s looking to educate investors and Wall Street professionals about finance trends, as well as to demistify market unknowns.

 Litquidity’s solution is Exec Sum, a daily newsletter that curates major news spanning Wall Street to Silicon Valley, with a touch of humor and memes.